 How accurate is the tracking?

-In developing the plugin we spent several months testing different methods of tracking link clicks (we settled on using web beacons).
+In developing the plugin we spent many months testing a variety of methods of tracking link clicks (we settled on using web beacons).
 We then tested the click data against a number of other tools and plugins available for link tracking on WordPress.
 In all instances we were able to match or beat the number of links tracked.
-We also spent some time reconciling outbound clicks with inbound web server hits to be sure everything matched up.
-We believe Track The Click is the most accurate tracker available right now.

 The local tracking of clicks should always be the most accurate report.
 The click data is recorded instantly and locally to your host server.
 No data needs to be sent externally.
 Speaking of which…